 Students (4-8) access to lockers will be scheduled and limited to control social distancing.
 Students will be permitted to store only their backpacks, coats, and lunches in their lockers.
 All books and materials will be stored in desks in classrooms.

 Our library will be open when school starts and students will be permitted to check out books.
-We will be following recommended safety precautions, which include:

 All restroom doors will be propped open and additional screen/divider panels added to permit entry and exit without the need to touch door handles.

 All restrooms have been converted to touchless fixtures for water and soap.
 Touchless faucets and sinks are in the hall outside the cafeteria.